Over 1,000 Migrants Surge into El Paso within Hours

 The recent surges into El Paso, however, show that whatever impact his policies may have been having could be fleeting.
 According to the Border Patrol, the aliens who flooded El Paso on Wednesday were mostly asylum-seekers and mostly Venezuelans.
 The same holds true for the March 12 surge into El Paso, which was captured on video and circulated widely by various news outlets.
 It may well be that the Biden Administration simply isn’t handing out parole fast enough for them, or that they don’t qualify—even under the Biden Administration’s lax policy.

-So despite Biden’s policies, the southern border, and especially the El Paso sector, continue to be the pathway for hundreds of thousands of illegal aliens.
+So despite Biden’s policies, the southern border, and especially the El Paso sector, continues to be the pathway for hundreds of thousands of illegal aliens.
 In the first few months of this fiscal year (FY 2023), over 1.2 million illegal aliens have already crossed into the U.S. The El Paso Sector has been hit especially hard, with more encounters of illegal aliens this year than any other sector on the southwest border and more than 2.5 times the number in the El Paso Sector for all of FY 2022.
 The problem is only likely to get worse in May when the Biden Administration plans to terminate Title 42, the policy that authorizes border agents to quickly expel illegal aliens back to Mexico.